UMBC vs. Howard odds, prediction, time: 2026 First Four picks from proven model

 How to make UMBC vs. Howard picks

-The model also says one side of the spread hits more than 60% of the time.
+The model also says one side of the spread hits nearly 70% of the time.
 You can only see that pick at SportsLine.

-So who wins UMBC vs. Howard, and which side of the spread hits in more than 60% of simulations?
+So who wins UMBC vs. Howard, and which side of the spread hits in nearly 70% of simulations?
 Visit SportsLine now to see which side of the spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.